-Famous economist Nouriel Roubini has recently has made a bold call for a global recession and financial collapse fast approaching.
+Famous economist Nouriel Roubini has recently has made a bold call that a global recession and financial collapse is fast approaching.

 In an op-ed in the Financial Times, he said, “Yet by 2020, there are several reasons why conditions for a global recession and financial crisis may emerge.”
 (Source: “Is the next financial crisis already brewing?,” Financial Times, September 11, 2018.)

 Why could 2020 be the year when a global recession and financial collapse emerge, and not this year or the next?